-Schmitz Park Preserve: Seattle's Forest Past is a 0.6 mile loop trail located near Seattle, WA that features a great forest setting and is good for all skill levels.
+Schmitz Park Preserve: Seattle's Forest Past is a 0.6 mile loop trail located near Seattle, Washington that features a great forest setting and is good for all skill levels.
 The trail is primarily used for hiking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 Schmitz park preserve

 I love this park so much, I take my dog here multiple times a week as we live right by it.
 I haven't explored off the beaten path too much, but I could imagine kids would have an amazing time exploring.
 There are a lot of ups and downs and streams everywhere, beautiful old growth and very nicely maintained.
 It's a short walk, but perfect little escape from urban life:)